 Know the expectations of your employer.
 If you know the expectations and meet or exceed them on a daily basis, as well as show drive and motivation to grow, your career will advance in no time.
 CM&F is adamant about protecting the livelihood of nursing professionals for this very reason.
 A professional liability insurance policy for nurses with CM&F eliminates personal financial risk, damages to your reputation, as well as license or medical board repercussions.

 CM&F was founded over a century ago.
 Through up and down markets, CM&F’s dedication to nursing professionals has never wavered.
-CM&F remains committed to making it easy and cost-effective to secure vital professional coverage with:
+CM&F remains committed to making it easy and cost-effective to secure vital nurse professional liability insurance coverage with: